As similarly published in California CPA, March /April 2003

 This expertise can ultimately provide evidentiary matter that otherwise would go uncovered and is crucial to resolving issues and claims.

-Robert Green, CPA/CITP, and Scott Cooper, CMC, are principals at INSYNC Consulting Group Inc., an information technology professional services firm.
+Robert Green, CPA/CITP, and Scott Cooper, CMC, were principals at INSYNC Consulting Group Inc., at the time of the publication of this article, an information technology professional services firm.

 ©Copyright 2003 - All Rights Reserved